-San Jose is an expensive place to live, with the overall cost of living sitting at around 49 percent higher than the national average.
-That said, most residents say it's well worth the price for the gorgeous weather, safe neighbourhoods and endless activities the city offers.
+San Jose is an expensive place to live, with the overall cost of living about 50 percent higher than the national average.
+That said, most residents say it’s well worth the price for the gorgeous weather, safe neighbourhoods and endless activities the city offers.

 Cost of accommodation in San Jose